ventixeprog24/UserProfileServiceProvider/README.md

 # UserProfileServiceProvider

+This Microservice will handle all user profile information connected to a registered user in the Ventixe system and store it in a SQL database on Azure.

 ## How to use it

 Make sure you have an exact copy of the proto-file in the client application.
 Don't forget to register the proto in the project.